CNNs for JPEGs: A Study in Computational Cost: Learning from the Compressed Domain

 The $F() + x$ operation is executed by a shortcut connection and a element-wise addition, but their dimensions must be equal.
 When they are not, a $W_s$ linear projection can be applied in order to match the dimension.
 As can be seen in Equation~\ref{eq:lp2}, assuming that $x$ have $n$ input features maps and $W_s$ is a weight matrix of size $m \times n$, the product $W_s \cdot x$ will output in $m$ feature maps, where each one is a linear combination of all the $n$ inputs from $x$.

-We apply this linear projection to reduce the number of channels from 192 of the DCT inputs to 64 of the convolution block of the second stage.
+We apply this linear projection to reduce the number of channels from 192 to 64 of the convolution block of the second stage.
 In this way, we consider the DCT inputs as a whole regardless the importance of each of their frequencies to the image content.
 Also, the skewness or kurtosis (shape) of their distribution is preserved by the linear transformation.